Motorsports Day at IUPUI, Taylor Courtyard, Thursday, September 5, 2013.

 FOR IMMEDIATE RELEASE

-Hosted by the Purdue School of Engineering and Technology and the Motorsports Club, Motorsports Day gives students and racing fans a first-hand glimpse into the world of racing.
-Team representatives from all forms of racing provide an insider’s view, including displays of vehicles, equipment and more.
+For almost a decade, Motorsports Day has given students and racing fans a first-hand glimpse into the world of racing.
+Team representatives from all forms of racing provide an insider’s view, including displays of vehicles, uniforms, equipment and more.

-More than 100 students from around the country and world are working toward their motorsports dreams in the “Racing Capital of the World.”
-This year, about 100 students are enrolled, representing more than a dozen states and such international homes as Venezuela, Hong Kong, Ukraine, India, Bolivia, Italy, Japan, Colombia, Taiwan, Greece, China, Canada and Mexico.
+More than 100 students from around the country — and even the world — are working toward their motorsports dreams in the “Racing Capital of the World.”
+This year, about 140 students are enrolled, representing more than a dozen states and such international homes as Venezuela, Hong Kong, Ukraine, India, Bolivia, Italy, Japan, Colombia, Taiwan, Greece, China, Canada and Mexico.

 These students experience a variety of racetrack opportunities and internship placements, and then launch right into full-time engineering roles with professional race teams after graduation.
 Job placements in racing and automotive companies include Sarah Fisher Hartman Racing, Cummins, Toyota, Penske South and Schmidt Peterson.